longytravel/simpleEA/WORKFLOW.md

 See `ROADMAP.md` for the current plan (most modules are not implemented yet).

 ### Optional: Multi-Pair Follow-up (Implemented)
-Run a quick “generalization check” using the best params found in the workflow, across a basket of pairs (includes currency exposure + return correlation + drawdown overlap):
+Run a quick “generalization check” using the best params found in the workflow, across a basket of pairs (includes currency exposure, return correlation, drawdown overlap, and portfolio suggestions):
 ```bash
 python scripts/run_multipair.py --state runs/workflow_EA_*.json --open
 ```